influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v0.10/examples/anomaly_detection.md

 ```

 We can verify it worked by listing information about the recording.
-My recording came out to `1.6MB` yours should come out somewhere close to that.
+Our recording came out to `1.6MB`, so yours should come out somewhere
+close to that:

 ```
 $ kapacitor list recordings $rid